phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 # Interviews

-State statistics here. why is a job interview more difficult for the ND person?
+<a href="https://www.gov.uk/government/publications/the-buckland-review-of-autism-employment-report-and-recommendations/the-buckland-review-of-autism-employment-report-and-recommendations">Buckland Review Of Autism Employment</a>

+> e.4 There is a wide range of potential barriers to work for autistic people; poor preparation by employers, unfair hiring practices, unclear processes and outdated attitudes all play a role.
+From a young age, autistic people are less likely than their peers to have the time, connections or support to seek out work-related experiences and career advisors are often poorly equipped to support autistic people.
+This has knock-on effects for later employment prospects.

+> e.5 Autistic people have far more negative experiences of interviews, group tasks and psychometric tests.
+Autistic job seekers must navigate vague, generic job descriptions, ambiguous interview questions and challenging sensory environments, often with an emphasis on social skills rather than job skills.
+Many feel they must mask their autistic traits to succeed.

 - [ ] Ensure all attendees to job interviews have a copy of the questions that will be asked before hand

-        Job interviews tend to be artificial scenarios , and often the only thing a job interview does is test to see if a person is good at job interviews, and not if they'll be suited towards the job role, neurodiverse people tend to be terrible at job interviews due to this artificial construct.
+        Job interviews tend to be artificial scenarios and often the only thing a job interview does is test to see if a person is good at job interviews, and not if they'll be suited towards the job role, neurodiverse people tend to be terrible at job interviews due to this factor.

         having questions published before hand allows people time to formulate appropriate answers, often a source of anxiety for the ND person during a job interview is the unknown, publishing and giving as much details as possible about the recruitment process helps mitigate this.

+        Autistic people often put a lot of energy into communicating, this is because they don't pick up on typical subtext and implied information that a neurotypical person tends to engage in, whilst ideally the responsibility of a failure to communicate should be 50/50, often an autistic person is blamed for a majority of communication issues, they are often working a lot harder to avoid misunderstandings and to be accurate in how they speak.

 - [ ] Ensure any interview tests are conducted offline

-        ND people often put in a large amount of effort to effectively communicate with others, often meeting the other parties more than half way and over-compensate, it can be difficult during a job interview process to then context switch between "speaking mode" to "thinking mode" where they may have to demonstrate a technical skill in real-time, it's important to reduce this context switching to the minimum during a job interview.
+         Neurodiverse people often put in a large amount of effort to effectively communicate with others, often meeting the other parties more than half way and over-compensate, it can be difficult during a job interview process to then context switch between "speaking mode" to "thinking mode" where they may have to demonstrate a technical skill in real-time, it's important to reduce this context switching to the minimum during a job interview.

         Again, job interview tests are often artificially created and have no bearing on real-world workflow and tasks that they'll be given.

+        Tests tend to be typically for those in the tech. industry for those who code, often the same test will be issued to everybody regardless of skill-set or experience; this standards appears to be at odds with any other industry, imagine having 20 years experience well evidenced in the legal profession and receiving a junior level test before you're considered for a role.

+        If you are to issue a live test some considerations need to be made and if the objective if the test provides any value or if it is discriminatory in anyway, a neurodivergent person may struggle during a live test to context switch between different tasks, such as just being able to communicate whilst also adequately being able to code, typically it can be an either or scenario.

+        Crafting a test can also be difficult, often this will fall to the responsibility of senior staff members, rather than being designed to test all aspects of skill-set, will be focussed on the most difficult thing that senior can think of, treating the test as an game of intellectual one-upmanship.

 - [ ] Consider if testing is required